-The above emergency order has extended virtual hearing requirements for proceedings until at least after April 1, 2022 (In-person proceedings will be very limited at this time).
+The above emergency order has extended virtual hearing requirements for proceedings until at least after November 1, 2022 (In-person proceedings will be limited).
 This may be extended, since it has been updated continuously since the beginning of the COVID-19 pandemic.

 Virtual Hearings (E-Court)